 Premiere of A Beehive in My Heart (63 min, 2019) by Kjersti Vetterstad

 A Beehive in My Heart portrays Catalan beekeeper Josep Maria Garcia and his bees.
 The bees are under pressure due to various forms of human activity.
-In simple words, Garcia talks about his work as a beekeeper, and about the struggle to keep the bees alive when temperatures rises on Earth and the use of pesticides among farmers increases in scope.
+In simple words, Garcia talks about his work as a beekeeper, and about the struggle to keep the bees alive when temperatures rise on Earth and the use of pesticides among farmers increases in scope.
 The film juxtaposes pictures of the beekeeper and the bees’ work with images of animals and plants that live in and off the surrounding land.

 The film has been developed in collaboration with film photographer and assisting producer Christopher Horne Iversen, music by Cha Blasco.